simulogics/prosperousuniverse-docs/content/wiki/pro-license/_index.md

 | Commodity Exchange Material Info  | FREE users __cannot access the CXM command__.                                                                                             | PRO users __can access the CXM command__ to compare CX information on a material across all exchanges.                                                             |
 | Building Repair Assistant         | FREE users __can see__ the total amount of repair materials.                                                                              | PRO users __can repair all buildings__ of a base at once.                                                                                                          |

 __*__ Note that if you ever possessed a paid PRO license (i.e. there is at least one payment associated with your account), it will be converted into a **BASIC** instead of a FREE license when it expires.
 A BASIC license will allow you to **accept local market ads**, but not place your own ads.
+It also allows accepting custom contracts that other players send to you.

+## PRO license gifting

+Players with a PRO license can gift some of their remaining PRO license time to another player.
+The gifted time will be added to the recipients remaining PRO license time.
+If the recipient doesn’t have an active PRO license, one is created.

+The default fallback license of PRO license time gifts is the FREE license.
+Meaning that a player that had the FREE license before will fall back to the FREE license after the PRO time runs out.
+If a player had BASIC before, they will fall back to BASIC.

+There is a new command (`GIFT`) that shows an overview of received and sent gifts.
+It also allows sending a gift by selecting the number of days and the recipient.
+The minimum number of gifted days is 3.

 {{% about-this-page %}}